kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I've been chosen as 1 of 60 for the NCWIT AiC Connections Mentorship Programme and have been matched with a Facebook AI Research Advisor!
 - I have been invited to the Alan Turing Institute's workshop on Key Themes for Informing a Research Roadmap, part 5 of their Threats and Opportunities for AI in Cyber Security, with keynote by B. Schneier.
 - I received a Student Travel Award to attend IEEE S&P Oakland 2021.
 I'm thrilled.
+- I've been invited to participate in Facebook's Above and Beyond Computer Science Amplified edition, for PhDs!

 ## 2020